supernauth/mental_health_disorder/README.md

 | Depression            | - 0.0456 % |
 | Alcohol use disorders | + 0.0369 % |

-Lastly, I made two plots regarding to depression and drug usage, which were the most decreasing and increasing disorders when examined globally.
+In the end, I made two plots regarding to depression and drug usage, which were the most decreasing and increasing disorders when examined globally.
 The plot shows every countries' outcome.